oatlog/oatlog/doc/report/main.typ

 On the other hand, e-classes may have an arbitrary number of ingoing and outgoing edges.
 A natural representation of the graph is therefore to store all edges as going from e-node to e-class, or in more concrete terms to let e-classes be numerical ids and e-nodes be tuples of their input and output e-class ids.
-The scenario $x_1 + x_2 = x_3$ can be represented with an e-node tuple $(+, 1, 2, 3)$
+The statement $x_1 + x_2 = x_3$ can be represented with an e-node tuple $(+, 1, 2, 3)$

-Representing e-classes with e-class ids additionally means that e-class `union` can be tracked with a union-find data structure as previously described in @section_background_practice_union_find.
+Representing e-classes with e-class ids additionally means that e-class `union()` can be tracked with a union-find data structure as previously described in @section_background_practice_union_find.
-E-classes that are uprooted after a `union` will still be referred to in various e-nodes, so there must be a canonicalization step in which all such e-nodes are updated.
+E-classes that are uprooted after a `union()` will still be referred to in various e-nodes, so there must be a canonicalization step in which all such e-nodes are updated.

 Finally, addition along with all other functions satisfy that for any given input there is exactly